dLeskin/data-science/README.md

 To tell:
-Name Velli-Pekka?
+Name Velli-Pekka, Matti?

 Right now I-m optical engineer at lighting technologies.
-This is one of the top lighting mass production company in our region and we have also plants India, Spain and Ukrane.
+This is one of the top lighting mass production company in our region and we have also plants in India, Spain and Ukrane.
-I enered here 7 years ago and gained huge expreince both in calculating and manufacturing optics and lighting fixtures.
+I enered here 7 years ago and gained huge expreince both in calculating and manufacturing optics and lighting fixtures too.
-Now I have over 30 completed projects and two assistants to coordinate.
-All LED-based projects optics on web-site desinged by me.
-So if you are interested I can describe any of them in details.
+Now I have over 30 completed family projects and two assistants to coordinate.
+All LED-based projects optics on web-site is desinged by me.
+So if you are interested I can describe any of them in tiny details.

 Initially we were bying from LEDIL and chinese for custom optics.
 I belive you are familiar with LEDIL guys, they made really good business.
 I-ve visited their place in Salo.
 Unfortunately most of production moved to china too.
-So it was about 1 million $ per spent on purchasing optics.
-I believe that my biggest achivement is that I moved company from buying to manufacturing optics at our plant.
+So, it was about 1 million $ per year spent on purchasing optics.
+I believe that my biggest achivement is that I moved company from totally buying to mainly manufacturing optics at our plant.
+So cost reduced by more than 10 times.

-Let me briefly describe the desing process and tools I use:
+Let me briefly describe the desing process and tools I use today:
-1) For secondary optics for first order calculation with point source assumption I use mathcad and visual basic.
+1) For secondary optics for first order calculation with a point source assumption I use mathcad and visual basic.
 I create mapping in spherical or UV coordinate system.
 Check conservation of etendue to get the idea about the size.
 Then upload it to solidworks to check and modify the geometry.
 I made a routine in VBA that uses Solidworks API to automate this process.
 Next by bridge I send the geometry to Lighttools or Tracepro to simulate and analyze.
 After that I rebuild the geometry in optical software to parametrize and run optimization.
 I check all photometric , colorimetric, mechanical tolerance and visual paramters.
 Analyze manufacturing restrictions, choose the supplier.
-Usually I order tooling from Italy (good quality/price ratio) And it looks like they are in love with machines.
-CHinese are not so patient, but they are good at tuning technology)).
+Usually I order tooling(molds & extrusion) from Italy (good price\quality ratio) And it looks like they are in love with machines.
+Chinese are not so patient, but they are good at tuning technology)).
 This is for molds.
 2)Also I work with laser machine for laser guide panels.
-I use Outsource for silk-printing
+I used Lightools, now I have to use Tracepro texture optimizer for calculation the pattern.
+So we have launched LGP luminaire family.
+Before I also got some outsourced silk-printing for signage application.
+But white ink is not UV stable.

-3) Tried to get into automotive industry for headlamps and lightguides together with major LED supplier.
-I made some designs but we didn-t manage to sell our service.
+3) We tried to get into automotive industry for headlamps and lightguides together with major LED supplier.
+I made some designs for showcase but we didn-t manage to sell our service.
 It-s a tricky business there.
-Just product is not enough.
+Just production is not enough.

 4) For all this I have coded some tools:

- Developed image analysis tool (by OpenCV) and methodology for light-beam photos comparison.
-LPS LED Symposium LINK;
+Like I mentioned before I-ve developed tool for building by solidworks the optical geometry based on needed illumination and angle or specified light distribution.
- Implemented photometry file storage system and file converter to website database;
+ Implemented photometry file storage system and file converter to website database; in lighting industry we use ies&ldt text files.
- Provided luminaire LDT analysis tool on web-site (Russian version);
+ Provided luminaire LDT analysis tool on web-site (Russian version); it represents luminaire data and distribution graphs plus photobiological level of blue hazard to eyes.

- Complex 3D modeling and rendering of optical systems.
- Deep knowledge in Physics of light, color spaces, spectral characteristics.
+ Developed image analysis tool (by OpenCV) and method for light-beam photos comparison.
+And presented it at LPS LED Symposium LINK;
+Motivation: LEDs are really non-uniform from color point of view.
+Their Angular and spatial distribution sometimes impossible mix by just lens.
+During any project you have to comfirm visual beam effect from your optics+LED combination inside your team.
+Since I work for each project in company I have to do lots of coparison at real life with real people.
+And due to emotional aspects their perception is not objective.
+So I made a digital tool for simulataneous comparison of many photos.
+The program finds non-uniformity at each photo, draw a countour according to HSV values set by a user and helps to count where is the best result in area or gradient.

+By the way it is possible to implement for lightguides in case of some chromatic effects due to diffraction or analyzing luminance uniformity.
+Similar tools has konica minolta but they made it for

 5) In addition I design all mechanical parts for prototyping and choose LED according to light charactistics.
 Especially to color distributions.
-They are highly non-uniform.

 Impressed by features: